 Stock splits are all the rage lately.
-Google parent company Alphabet, Amazon, Tesla, and Shopify are among the latest companies to announce a stock split, and each of them was rewarded with a post-announcement boost.
+Google parent company Alphabet, Amazon, Tesla, and Shopify are among the latest companies to announce a stock split, and each has seen a post-announcement boost.

 But what, exactly, is a stock split?
 And why are companies all of a sudden obsessed with splitting their shares?
 Here’s what you need to know about stock splits.